NeuroLaunch/Metis-Submissions/Project1_Week01_Benson/README.md

 The final results of our project are detailed in the .pdf file "Benson Project Presentation".
 In summary, we recommended these top-five subway stations for placing WTWY volunteers: Grand Central at 42nd St, World Trade Center at Cortlandt St, 34th St at Herald Sq., Union Square and 14th St, and Penn Station at 34th St. For future analysis, we suggested a weighting scheme to refine how the four scores were combined to achieve the final score, a better way to report ridership numbers for stations with multiple entrances, use more tech locations, and use more granular demographic data.

-* Attach my writing _real world_ in quotes with as much irony as you'd like.
+*Attach my putting _real world_ in quotes with as much irony as you'd like.

 _Did you know?_  This project was named for Olivia Benson, one of the lead detectives in the hit TV show "Law & Order: Special Victims Unit".